tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 5. Verify everything is working

 ## Troubleshooting

+**"Token Generation Prohibited" error?**
+- Go back to "Before You Start" section and complete Steps 1-2 (login to JFrog in browser first)
+- Then try the npm login command again

 **Cursor can't run terminal commands?**
 - Make sure you're in a Cursor workspace (not just a single file)